williammillerworks/system2/README.md

 09.14.25
 Add post detail page with content loading
+Enhanced markdown rendering with typography and page transitions

 ## TL;DR
 The **Simple Personal Blog for GitHub Pages** project enables anyone to quickly launch a clean, easy-to-edit blog hosted for free via GitHub Pages.
 It solves the problem of setting up and maintaining a personal blog with minimal configuration, offering essential features like article lists, post pages, and a "Now" page—ideal for solo writers or developers seeking a portfolio or content hub.